SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Note: The Contemporary Jewish Museum temporarily closed on December 15, 2024 due to financial challenges.
 They anticipate they will stay closed for about a year.

-It shows you his path to the creation of Mickey Mouse as well as original sketches from the years early in his career.
+It shows you his path to the creation of Mickey Mouse as well as original sketches from the early years in his career.

 You will also find some great traveling exhibits and full-length films showing in their theater.

-It's one of the best places to learn more about the artists in this generation including Jack Kerouac, Neal Cassady, and Lawrence Ferlinghetti.
-You can see the car used in the film adaptation of Kerouac's book, On the Road.
+It's one of the best places to learn about the artists of this literary and cultural movement, including Jack Kerouac, Neal Cassady, and Lawrence Ferlinghetti.

 You can also learn more about what happened at Six Gallery when Allen Ginsberg first read his controversial piece called Howl to a live audience.

-You will find orchids, water lilies, and lotus plants.
+You will find a variety orchids, water lilies, and lotus plants.
 Two of my favorites are the carnivorous plants in the Aquatics Gallery and the Corpse Flower that only blooms every 7 to 10 years.

 You will find the conservatory inside a historic greenhouse that was originally built in 1879.

-It's on the eastern side of Golden Gate Park near the California Academy of Sciences, the de Young, and the Japanese Tea Garden.
+This SF museum is housed in a large white building on the eastern side of Golden Gate Park near the California Academy of Sciences, the de Young, and the Japanese Tea Garden.

 Its permanent galleries include the Celebration Circle, the Freedom Gallery, and the Slave Gallery.
+You will also find traveling exhibits in its third-floor gallery space.

-Climb aboard to see what it was like to live and work onboard this military vessel.
 Open areas of the ship include the living quarters, the officer's mess hall, and the main deck.
 You will also learn more about this and other Liberty ships' operations during the war.

 You will find this vessel in Fisherman's Wharf on Pier 35.

-Another fun and quirky museum in San Francisco is Ripley's Believe It or Not.
-The attraction features artifacts and "believe it or not" stories about Ripley's travels throughout the world.
+The attraction features hundreds of artifacts and "believe it or not" stories about Robert Ripley's travels throughout the world.

-Sitting next to the S.S.
-Jeremiah O'Brien is another military vessel, the USS Pampanito.
-This WWII Balao Class Fleet Submarine also saw quite a bit of action during the war.
+Sitting next to the SS Jeremiah O'Brien is another military vessel, the USS Pampanito.
+This WWII Balao-class fleet submarine also saw quite a bit of action during the war.

-One of our top kid's museums in San Francisco is the Children's Creativity Museum.
-It's a great place for your little ones to explore, learn and create.
+One of our top kids' museums in San Francisco is the Children's Creativity Museum.
+It's a great place for your little ones to explore, learn, and create.

 >> Find additional fun things to do for the entire family in San Francisco